 There’s been a nasty little rumor floating around about DuraCoat® for the past 15 years.
 What is this rumor?
 DuraCoat® has been said to be repackaged Sherwin Williams Polane® T. Could such a thing be true?
 Well, NIC Industries, the makers of Cerakote™, would like you to believe it’s true.
 They recently released a document with an analysis comparing DuraCoat® and Polane® T.

 In this document, Cerakote™ makes the claim that the “fingerprint” of DuraCoat® is “nearly identical” and has a “high probability that the two samples are the same material.”
 Unfortunately it appears as though Cerakote™ did not release the entire lab report and only released a document they created in-house with the lab’s graphs, which leaves many questions unanswered.
-You can see this document by clicking here.

 Is DuraCoat® just repackaged Polane® T?
 Of course not.
 That would be ridiculous and easily identifiable to anyone who has used that coating.
 What is true is that DuraCoat® is a two-part, air-cured urethane.
 Sherwin Williams Polane® T is also a two-part, air-cured urethane.
 Urethanes have similar components and similar compositions.
 That’s what makes them urethanes.
 Certain chemicals and certain ingredients create certain types of coatings.
 What makes urethane coatings different from each other is the exact composition, the percentage of each ingredient, additional ingredients to change certain properties of the coating, the order of the steps taken during manufacture, and a multitude of other things.

 Many coating manufacturers create urethanes and they will obviously show similar results when compared using the FTIR analysis, but they will have subtle differences.
 The results released by Cerakote™ show that DuraCoat® and Polane® T are similar, as would be expected, but also that they are clearly different.